 Report 5 in this field for UTDs and where a managed investment trust that is a unit trust is reporting fund payment amounts and tax withheld amounts for non-resident investors for tax purposes under subdivision 12-H of TAA 1953 and as part of a UTD.

-Report 6 in this field for shares in a public company.
+Report 6 in this field for shares in a public company and exploration credits directly distributed by a greenfields mineral explorer.

 Report 7 in this field for payments from investment related betting chance.